Kangin: 2016: Second DUI hit-and-run

-2017: Second Assault Incident
+2017: Second assault incident

-On November 17, 2017, police responded after receiving a call that Kangin was drunk and assaulting a female at an escort bar in the Nonhyeon neighborhood of Seoul.
-Upon investigation police described it as a “a minor dispute, and the parties reconciled at the scene and took measures to return home.” with no injuries, and no parties wished for charges to be pressed, so Kangin was sent off with a warning and not formally booked on any charges.
+On November 17, 2017, police responded after receiving a call that Kangin was drunk and assaulting a woman at an escort bar in the Nonhyeon neighborhood of Seoul.
+Upon investigation police described it as a "a minor dispute, and the parties reconciled at the scene and took measures to return home."
+With no injuries, and no parties wished for charges to be pressed, so Kangin was sent off with a warning and not formally booked on any charges.